The Devil’s Footprints: The Unsolved Mystery That Left England Wondering What Walked Among Them

 Modern scientists still lean toward a natural (if unusual) explanation.
 Some think a combination of factors (wind patterns, animal tracks, snow melt) created an illusion of hoofprints.

-Maybe it wasn’t the Devil.
-Maybe it was a weird mix of snow, nature, and human perception.
+Maybe it wasn’t the Devil, but a weird mix of snow, nature, and human perception.

-But deep down?
-I kind of hope we never find out.
-There’s something magical about an unsolved mystery, especially one that made people in top hats peer nervously out their windows at night, wondering if something had crossed their roof while they slept.
+But deep down I kind of hope we never find out.
+There’s something more magical about an unsolved mystery, especially one that made people in top hats peer nervously out their windows at night, wondering if something had crossed their roof while they slept.

 The Devil’s Footprints might never get an answer, and honestly, that’s okay.